-For the protocol to observe the Kovacs effect, as expected the Kovacs hump in energy shows up in the entropy change through $\Delta_e S$, but the red curve for the entropy computed by $S = -\sum P_i \ln P_i$ shows a large additional contribution which results in a significant rise of the entropy.
+For the three-state system, Fig. 9 shows the entropy and entropy creation rate as a function of time for the constant temperature evolution at temperature T_2 in the protocol to observe the Kovacs effect.
+As expected the Kovacs hump in energy shows up in the entropy change through $\Delta_e S$, but the red curve for the entropy computed by $S = -\sum P_i \ln P_i$ shows a large additional contribution which results in a significant rise of the entropy.
 This is due to the irreversibility of the process.
 The blue curve shows that the (positive) entropy production rate is particularly strong at the beginning of the time evolution, which is the source of the large entropy rise.
-Then the system evolves towards equilibrium and the entropy production rate drops.
+Then the system evolves toward equilibrium and the entropy production rate drops.
 When time has reached $\tau_2(T_2)$, the entropy production has almost disappeared, as expected in equilibrium, and the entropy change is almost determined by the contribution coming from the energy exchange.